expressots/expresso-site-doc/docs/overview/application.md

 The name and version of your app can be configured via either the .env file or package.json file.
 In the opinionated template, we use the package.json file to retrieve the app name and version.
 :::

-### Application server environment
+### Application Server Environment

-For now this is a working in progress functionality.
-What it does is simply display the environment in the console when the server starts.
+For now, this functionality is a work-in-progress.
+Currently, it displays the environment in the console when the server starts.
 The colored console message helps developers to quickly identify the environment the server is running on.

-Here is the enum available of the server environment:
+Here are the enum values available for server environments:

 ```typescript
 ServerEnvironment.Development;